mswebarts/breview/readme.txt

 = How can I update the plugin? =

-The plugin gets updated automatically.
-The plugin should run the updater in 12 hours of an update gets uploaded to our server.
-If you want, you can click on the Check For Update button in the Plugins page and will see a Update notification with button if available.
+You can update the plugin using WordPress's automatic and manual update options.

 = Do I need to use free and pro version both? =

 If you have purchased the pro version, you will not need to use the free version.
-Above WP 5.6, you can simply upload the pro version and it will give you the option to replace the free version if already installed.
-If your WP version is older, please deactivate the free version first and then install the pro version.
+We have separated free and pro versions from version 1.2.0.
+If you activate the Pro version above 1.2.0, the free version will be deactivated automatically as you don't need that anymore.

 == Screenshots ==

 1. Add review in order page
 2. Add review popup in order page
 3. Breview Settings page
-4. Review header designs ( Pro )
+4. Review header designs
-5. Review list designs ( Pro )
+5. Review list designs
-6. Multi-criteria ratings ( Pro )
+6. Multi-criteria ratings

 == Changelog ==
+= Version 1.2.0 ( Major Update ) =
+* WordPress 6.5 Compatibility
+* Added settings panel improvements
+* Fixed add review and show review modal not showing
+* Some other minor fixes

 = Version 1.1.2 =
 * WordPress 6.3 Compatibility
 * Fixed disabled completed email still sending emails